MycoViromeOnlinePlatform/MycoViromeOnlinePlatform.github.io/README.md

-# 🧫 Mycovirome Platform
+# 🧫 Mycovirome Online Platform

 ## Overview

-The **Mycovirome Platform** is an interactive, web-based resource designed to explore the diversity, evolution, and biology of **mycoviruses** — viruses that infect fungi.
+The **MycoviromeOnline Platform** is an interactive, web-based resource designed to explore the diversity, evolution, and biology of **mycoviruses** — viruses that infect fungi.
 This project focuses on *Botrytis cinerea* as a model organism, integrating global data on mycovirus sequences, genome organization, and host interactions.

 The platform combines interactive data visualizations, searchable tables, and curated biological information to support research in **virology, mycology, and plant pathology**.